 - Metastatic prostate cancer documented by positive bone scan and/or measurable soft tissue metastatic lesions by CT or MRI

 - Progressive disease at study entry demonstrated during continuous androgen-deprivation therapy (ADT)/post orchiectomy defined as one or more of the following:

 - Prostate-specific antigen (PSA) progression

-- Radiographic progression per Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1 for soft tissue and/or per Prostate Cancer Working Group 3 (PCWG3) for bone, with or without PSA progression
+- Radiographic progression as defined by Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1 for soft tissue and/or per Prostate Cancer Working Group 3 (PCWG3) for bone, with or without PSA progression

 - Adequate organ function

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1

 Key Exclusion Criteria